Model-free Analysis of Dynamic Trading Strategies: Introduction

 Regardless of how the reference value $A_t$ is arrived at, e.g. using fundamental valuation principles, or statistical forecasts, this leads to similar features across all such trading strategies: a long position is entered when the signal $S$ crosses $-\delta$ and held until $S$ crosses $0$; similarly, a short position is entered when $S$ crosses $\delta$ and held until $S$ crosses zero.
 The holding periods of positions thus coincide with {\it excursions} of the signal $S$ above (or below) certain levels.

-It turns out that this remark has interesting implications: it implies that the risk and return profile of such trading strategies may be described in terms of the properties of excursions of the process $S$.
+This remark has interesting implications: it implies that the risk and return profile of such trading strategies may be described in terms of the properties of excursions of the process $S$.
 For example, the profit of such a strategy is linked to the number of the excursions alluded to above, while the magnitude of drawdown risk may be linked to the height of the excursions.

-Analytical and probabilistic properties of excursions of stochastic processes have been studied in detail, starting with P. L\'evy \cite{levy1948} for Brownian motion, K. Ito \cite{ito1972} for Markov processes.
-Ito's seminal contribution was to note that the excursions of a Markov process from a level may be viewed as a collection of independent random variables in a (infinite-dimensional) space of excursions.
-This infinite-dimensional viewpoint has proved extremely fruitful for the theoretical study of stochastic processes \cite{blumenthal2012,dynkin1971,pitman2003,rogers1989,rogers1981,williams1974,yen2013}.
-In the present work, we show that this approach is also very relevant for applications, in particular for the analysis of dynamic trading strategies.
+\paragraph{Contribution} We introduce a novel approach for analyzing the risk and return for a broad class of dynamic trading strategies, including pairs trading, mean-reversion trading and other statistical arbitrage strategies in terms of {\it excursions} of the signal away from a reference level.
+Our results are formulated in a pathwise, model-free setting, without any probabilistic assumptions on price dynamics.

+We introduce the notion of {\it $\delta$-excursion}, defined as a path which deviates by $\delta$ from a reference level before returning to this level.
+We show that every continuous path has a unique decomposition into {$\delta$-excursions}.
+This decomposition is shown to be useful for the scenario analysis of dynamic trading strategies, leading to simple expressions for the number of trades, realized profit, maximum loss, and drawdown.

+We show that the high-frequency limit of mean-reversion strategies, which corresponds to the case where the trasding threshold $\delta$ decreases to zero, may be described in terms of the ($p-$th order) local time of the signal.
+In particular, our results yield a financial interpretation of the local time of an irregular path, as the high-frequency limit of the profit of a mean-reversion trading strategy.

+Finally, we describe a non-parametric scenario simulation method for generating paths whose excursion properties match those observed in empirical data.